 Teams must merge localized content into the same release branch from which the content was sourced.
 For example, a development branch sourced from release-1.13 must be based on release-1.13.

 An approver must maintain a development branch by keeping it current with its source branch and resolving merge conflicts.
 The longer a development branch stays open, the more maintenance it typically requires.
 Consider periodically merging development branches and opening new ones, rather than maintaining one extremely long-running development branch.

 While only approvers can merge pull requests, anyone can open a pull request for a new development branch.
 No special permissions are required.

 For more information about working from forks or directly from the repository, see “fork and clone the repo”.

-SIG Docs welcomes upstream contributions and corrections to the English source!
-Open a pull request (from a fork) with any updates.
+SIG Docs welcomes upstream contributions and corrections to the English source.

 Once a l10n meets requirements for workflow and minimum output, SIG docs will: